Youth Intake Form 2025-2026

 • You come to do this work for yourself, not on behalf of others.

 • You can’t coast in this space; people are going to challenge you.
-It could happen the first week of work.
+It could happen in the first week of work.

 • Part of racial reconciliation work is that you must check in with the Licensed Clinical Social Worker, Dennie Butler-MacKay, and do an assessment of readiness.
+If you are in a place where you are juggling a lot (housing, school, childcare for siblings, economics, transportation), this may not be the project for you.
+Dennie will be asking about these things.

-• You have to feel, to deal, to reconcile and heal.
+• You have to feel, to deal, to reconcile, and heal.

 Apply